mollsprow/portfolio/_tabs/resume.md

 order: 3
 ---

+<a href="">Download Resume PDF</a>

 Seasoned UX Researcher with an extensive background in product development and experience design over a range of fields from health care to education.
 Having been involved in every aspect of a product life cycle from conception to delivery, my passion lies in UX research and design operations.
 I have a need for continuous learning and challenging insufficient processes, and I thrive in environments that foster these interests.

 <h2>EXPERIENCE</h2>